 Добро пожаловать в место экстренного размещения (russisk) (pdf, 240 kB)

-An asylum reception centre is a simple and temporary accommodation where you can stay while you wait for an answer to your application for collective protection.
+An asylum reception centre is a facility with modest accommodation where you can stay while waiting for an answer to your application for collective protection.
 It is voluntary to live in an asylum reception centre.

 When you arrive at the asylum reception centre, you will receive information about:

-The people who work at the asylum reception centre will facilitate, guide, and help you if you need it.
-They will also guide you in obtaining current information from the public sector and voluntary organizations.
+Personnel at the asylum reception centre will provide guidance and help if needed.
+They will also guide you to obtain relevant information from public agencies and volunteer organisations.

 At the asylum reception centre, you will get:

-We do not know how long it will take before you move from the asylum reception centre to a municipality.
+We do not know how long it will be before you can move from the asylum reception centre to a municipality.

 An alternative to reception centres means that you can live in a standard home, instead of in a reception centre or an emergency accommodation offered by UDI.